gomex/gomex.me/content/post/deploy_ruby_heroku.md

 +++
-title = "How to deploy Ruby+Node app on Heroku using Docker" date = "2019-02-15" draft = false
+title = "How to deploy Ruby and Node app on Heroku using Docker" date = "2019-02-15" draft = false
 Categories = ["english", "devops", "docker", "ruby", "node"]